Relative stability conditions on Fukaya categories of surfaces: Introduction

-The initial motivation for this paper is the observation that \citep{HKK} provides an enticing counterexample to this trend, since it builds stability conditions on $\cF(\Sigma)$ from geometric objects with nice functorial properties, namely flat structures, which glue along nicely under a decomposition of the surface.
-For example, given a decomposition of $\Sigma$ into two pieces $\Sigma_1$ and $\Sigma_2$ mutually overlapping along a rectangular strip $R$, and a flat structure on $\Sigma$, restricting the flat structure to each side gives a flat structure (with the new boundary `at infinity').
+The initial motivation for this paper is the observation that \citep{HKK} provides an interesting counterexample to that general principle, since it builds stability conditions on $\cF(\Sigma)$ from geometric objects with nice functorial properties, namely flat structures that glue along nicely under a certain type of decompositions of surfaces.
+For example, given a decomposition of a marked surface $\Sigma$ into two pieces $\Sigma_1$ and $\Sigma_2$ mutually overlapping along a rectangular strip $R$, and a flat structure on $\Sigma$, restricting the flat structure to each side gives a flat structure (with a new boundary `at infinity').
 Moreover, once one defines the appropriate notion of compatibility between flat structures along the strip, one can glue compatible flat structures on $\Sigma_1$ and $\Sigma_2$ into a flat structure on $\Sigma$.

-This paper is an effort towards abstracting this idea of cutting and gluing into a construction that only makes reference to the stability conditions themselves.
+This paper is an effort towards abstracting this idea of cutting and gluing flat surfaces in terms of stability conditions on their Fukaya categories.
 The appropriate local pieces of this construction are presented in Section \ref{sec:relstab}, where we introduce the definition of \emph{relative stability conditions} on a marked surface.
-A relative stability condition on $\Sigma$ with respect to some unmarked boundary arc $\gamma$ is an ordinary stability condition on another surface $\tilde\Sigma$, obtained from $\Sigma$ by an appropriate modification along $\gamma$.
+A relative stability condition (Definition \ref{def:relativestabcond}) on $\Sigma$ with respect to one of its unmarked boundary arcs $\gamma$ is an ordinary stability condition on an extended surface $\tilde\Sigma$, obtained from $\Sigma$ by an appropriate modification along the part of the boundary isotopic to $\gamma$.

+Let $\RelStab(\Sigma,\gamma)$ denote the set of relative stability conditions on $\Sigma$ with respect to $\gamma$.
+This set inherits a topology from spaces of (ordinary) Bridgeland stability conditions $\Stab(\cF(\tilde\Sigma))$, and also a compatible ``generalized metric'' coming from Bridgeland's generalized metric on stability space.
+The resulting topological space is infinite-dimensional, but can be shown (Proposition \ref{prop:hausdorff}) to be a Hausdorff space.